The 8 Best Extended Mouse Pads in 2022 Reviewed

 Extended mousepads are exactly the same as their non-extended counterparts, except they are just bigger in length and width.
 One of the main advantages of getting an extended mouse pad is so that you can have both your mouse and keyboard on the same surface.

-So, to help you find the best extended mouse pad for your gaming setup, we have taken on the challenge to do all of the research for you and present you with our best findings.
+To help you find the best extended mouse pad for your gaming setup, we took on the challenge to do all of the research and testing for you, then present our findings to you.

 We found that the average extended mouse pad features a non-slip rubber base, is made of durable and high-grade material for pixel-precise targeting and low friction tracking, and is between 30″ to 35″ in length and 11″ to 15.4″ in width.

-With all that in mind, let’s take a deeper look at our findings, and hopefully, by the end, you will have found the extended mouse pad for you.
+With all that in mind, let’s take a deeper look at our findings.
+By the end, you will have found the extended mouse pad for you.

 The goal of this guide and review is to provide you with our 100% honest and fully transparent recommendations when it comes to the best extended mouse pads on the market today.

 To be able to present you with a list of confident recommendations, we conducted a 2-stage research process.
 This involved gathering information about the needs and pain points of the consumer, which we then used to create relevant criteria that we later utilized to find the best qualifying products.

 We then tested products to find our favorite extended mousepads.

 We knew that picking the best gaming mouse pads amongst hundreds of great options wasn’t going to be an easy job.
 So, we discussed the different ways of approaching this guide and review to provide you with the best products alongside our unbiased review.